passiomatic/videobox/README.md

 Debug works just fine under Visual Studio Code once you pick the Python interpreter shown in the `venv` folder created earlier.

-Place any breakpoint you need and hit F5.
-Editor will fire up `src/main.py` thus starting the application.
+Place any breakpoint you need, hit F5 and editor will fire up the application.